rjhancock/solaris-vii-games/rules.markdown

 against 'Princess' included in MegaMek.
 When playing against the bot, players may create multiple stables and assign these to the bot, or simply give the AI random 'Mechs in their chosen weight class.

+These rules have been designed, and are continually being revised by, UlyssesSockdrawer.

 ---